Parenting with Intention: 3 Ways to Raise a Conscious Family

 Many parents want to give their kids the world – a healthy and prosperous world, that is.
 Future generations deserve to grow up with clean water and air, equal opportunities for education and work, and shared prosperity, so they can lead the lives they want.

 Thinking even bigger, conscious parents want this for everyone, not just their own kids, because they know building strong communities can inspire change on a much larger scale.
-They understand that action and advocacy can make a better world, now and in the years to come, and they raise their families to feel the same way.
+They understand that raising children to take action and advocate for the causes they care about can make a better world, now and in the years to come, and they raise their families to feel the same way.

-So, whether you’re already a parent or are planning to have kids someday, here are three ways to live your values, lead by example, and build a family that cares about the world.
+So, whether you’re already a parent or are planning to have kids someday, here are three ways of living your values, leading by example, and raising children that care about the world.

 1. Think of the World They’ll Inherit

 From reducing waste to considering the climate in our day-to-day lives, we can show our kids the connection between the health of our planet and our own well-being.
 And when kids understand how our everyday actions impact the world and each other, they become aware of how their choices can make a real difference.

 There are so many ways our families can lead more sustainable lifestyles.
 To get started, we can all cut back on plastic with tips from the Green Education Foundation, like using reusable bags and containers, buying food from bulk bins at the supermarket, and opting for cloth diapers.
 We can choose non-toxic cleaning products that disclose their ingredients, so everyone can pitch in and clean in a healthy way.

 For those of us with a yard, we can compost our food waste to boost our gardens.
 Even if we live in a city and don’t have much outdoor space, our families can still contribute: A municipal composting program might be willing to pick up our food scraps, for example.